yanQval/yao-archlab-s20/lab1/lab1-handout.md

 ===

 ## Overview of this lab
-Before starting this lab, you are supposed to equip with the following:
+Before starting this lab, you are supposed to be equipped with the following:

 - A laptop with native Linux OS/WSL-based Win10 (refer to WSL setup instructions)/Linux VPS access
 - Basic Linux operation (refer to Linux cheetsheet)